unionai/unionai-docs/source/first-workflow/setting-up-your-local-environment.md

 :::

 :::{tab-item} venv
-Install Python 3.8 or higher from your package manager or from [Python.org](https://www.python.org/downloads/), then run the following to create a virtual environment:
+Install Python 3.8 or higher from your package manager or from [Python.org](https://www.python.org/downloads/), then run the following commands to create a virtual environment:

 ```shell
 python -m venv .venv